 Impact Academy takes academic integrity seriously.
-Plagiarism and cheating of any kind are not permitted.
+Plagiarism, the use of Artificial Intelligence sites, (such as ChatGPT and others) and cheating of any kind are not permitted.
 Students may not look at and/or copy from the test, assignment, or digital work of another person; they may not let anyone look at and/or copy from their own test, assignment, or digital work.
 Students may not complete the work of another student.
 Teachers and administrators will enforce the honor code, but it is the responsibility of Impact students to uphold it.
 By signing the handbook, Impact students make a commitment to completing their own work and maintaining high ethical standards.
 (Reference: Stanford University Honor Code.)